Employment of Short-Term Casual Employees

 Please see the Administrative Staff Search and Onboarding section of the HR website for more information.
-The Human Resources Client Managers can provide further assistance to appropriately categorize new positions.
+The Senior Human Resources Business Partners can provide further assistance to appropriately categorize new positions.

-When appropriate, based on the job and grade and in collaboration with your HR Client Manager, a department may move an existing short-term casual employee into one of the other administrative employment categories.
+When appropriate, based on the job and grade and in collaboration with your Senior Human Resources Business Partner, a department may move an existing short-term casual employee into one of the other administrative employment categories.
 However, in order to avoid a break in service, the department must initiate the hiring process at least one month before the 4-month/560 hour limit is reached by the incumbent.
 For rules on benefits eligibility, please consult the applicable Collective Bargaining Agreement.

 Any short-term casual employee who has worked the maximum number of hours/months within 12-months of his or her hire date may not be employed as a short-term casual employee anywhere within the University for 12 months from his or her termination date.